Amy Ray: Side projects

 In addition to the Indigo Girls and her work as a solo artist, Ray also runs an independent record label, Daemon Records, which she founded in 1990 and which is based in Decatur, Georgia.
 Some performers signed to Daemon include Girlyman, Magnapop, Nineteen Forty-Five, Michelle Malone, Three Finger Cowboy, Danielle Howle and the Tantrums, Gerard McHugh, New Mongrels, Grady Cousins, The Oblivious, Snow Machine, Utah Phillips and Rose Polenzani.

 She often collaborates with The Butchies, a punk band featuring drummer Melissa York and vocalist/guitarist Kaia Wilson.
 She has contributed the live track "Lucy Stoners" on Calling All Kings & Queens (2001) and the Mr. Lady Records sampler album as well as a live recording of "On Your Honor" on a compilation for Home Alive.

 Ray is also an activist involved in multiple political and social causes, including gay rights, low-power broadcasting, women's rights, indigenous struggles, gun control, environmental protection and the anti-death penalty movement among others.
 She has made several trips to Chiapas, Mexico to support the Zapatista Army of National Liberation.

 In 1993, she and Emily Saliers co-founded Honor the Earth with Winona LaDuke.
 Honor the Earth's mission is "to create awareness and support for Native [American] environmental issues and to develop needed financial and political resources for the survival of sustainable Native [American] communities.
 Honor the Earth develops these resources by using music, the arts, the media, and indigenous wisdom to ask people to recognize our joint dependency on the Earth and be a voice for those not heard."

 Justin Vernon (Bon Iver) appears on her 2014 album Goodnight Tender, and she and Vernon continue to maintain a friendship.

 Ray was also a judge for the 3rd and 11th Annual Independent Music Awards to support independent artists' careers.

 Personal life

 Ray uses she/her pronouns and is a lesbian.

-Ray lives in the foothills of North Georgia with her partner, Carrie Schrader, and their daughter.
+Ray lives in the foothills of North Georgia with her partner, Carrie Schrader, and their child.
 In March 2021, Ray spoke on the LGBTQ&A podcast about having gender dysphoria and being genderqueer.

-Ray identifies herself as "religious" and a "Pagan Christian".
+Ray identifies as "religious" and a "Pagan Christian".